Skip to content ↓

 In reading this term, most children will still be working hard on their phonics skills and building up fluency with their reading.
 Some children will begin taking part in daily guided reading and spelling sessions to work on their reading comprehension and spelling skills.

-In writing this term, children will be exploring the following stories/text types to support them with their ideas:
+In writing this term, children will be exploring the following stories/text types to support them with their writing ideas:

 Maths: